Political positions of John McCain: Cap and trade

-McCain's position on greenhouse gas emissions calls for a timetable mandated by the Environmental Protection Agency that gradually reduces greenhouse ceilings.
-McCain's stance also includes an emission credit system that regulates each metric ton of greenhouse a company produces.
+McCain's position on greenhouse gas emissions called for a timetable mandated by the Environmental Protection Agency that gradually reduces greenhouse ceilings.
+McCain's stance also included an emission credit system that regulates each metric ton of greenhouse a company produced.
 This plan was to be put into effect by 2012.

-McCain was co-sponsor of a Senate cap-and-trade bill designed to limit greenhouse gas emissions, and was seen as a bipartisan leader on the issue.
+McCain was a co-sponsor of a Senate cap-and-trade bill designed to limit greenhouse gas emissions, and was seen as a bipartisan leader on the issue.
 However, in a radio interview in February 2010, he denied ever supporting cap-and-trade.

 By September 2009, McCain had largely disengaged from the climate change debate, and criticized the Waxman-Markey Climate Change Bill out of the House as "appear[ing] to be a cap & tax bill that I won't support" and having "a lot of special deals for a lot of special interests."
 The senator also had both substantive and procedural objections to the cap-and-trade bill being worked on in the Senate.